tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_user_disconnected`

-In many applications supporting real-time collaboration, the currently connected users are displayed.
-This setting enables you to track when a user leaves the session.
+This option allows your application to track when a user leaves the session.
+This is useful for keeping a list or array of connected users up-to-date.

 **Type:** `Function`